CZ-NIC/pyoidc/doc/examples/rp.rst

     If omitted, the default is that the Client will use only the code Response Type.
 * contacts
     OPTIONAL.
-Array of e-mail addresses of people responsible for this Client.
+Array of email addresses of people responsible for this Client.

 The whole list of possible parameters can be found `here`__: